 Richard A. Daynard holds a J.D. from the Harvard Law School, an M.A. in Sociology from Columbia University, and a Ph.D. from M.I.T. in Urban Studies and Planning (specializing in Law and Social Policy).
 He is a University Distinguished Professor of Law at Northeastern University, where he has been teaching since 1969.
 Professor Daynard has played key roles with a number or organizations devoted to combating the epidemics caused by tobacco and, more recently, obesity.
 These include serving as the President of the Public Health Advocacy Institute; Chair of the Tobacco Products Liability Project; and Chair of the Law and Obesity Project.
 He has published over 80 articles, appeared in or been interviewed by major international media programs, and spoken on these issues in over 30 countries.

 Lissy C. Friedman, J.D.

 Mark Gottlieb joined the staff of the Public Health Advocacy Institute in 1993 after graduating from Northeastern University School of Law.
 His efforts have focused on researching tobacco litigation as a public health strategy as director of the Tobacco Products Liability Project, reducing the harm caused by secondhand tobacco smoke through a variety of legal and policy approaches, fostering scholarship using tobacco industry documents, and, more recently, examining legal and policy approaches to address obesity.
 Mark is an adjunct professor at Northeastern University School of Law where he teaches and operates the Public Health Legal Clinic.
 He is the Executive Director of the Institute and lives in Cambridge, MA with his wife and three children.
-Some of his publications can be viewed here.
+A listing of some of his publications can be viewed here.